 CROSS COUNTRY FOR JUNIORS AND SENIORS

 We arrange Saturday morning regular meetings for off-road training.
 These runs are open to our young and energetic junior runners, senior members and parents who may like to undertake a Saturday morning group social run.
-We start at 9.30 AM with runs between 5-8 KM, including some hill reps (with shorter loops for our younger members), and the session will last just over an hour.
-See this post for the latest training
+We start at 9.00 AM with runs between 5-8 KM, including some hill reps (with shorter loops for our younger members), and the session will last just over an hour.

 Poole AC teams compete in the Hampshire XC league, and the Wessex XC leagues and these events are free to affiliated club members.
 To register your interest please contact the club team captains before the start of the XC season, and supply them with your affiliation number and date of birth, and they will pre-register you.
 You will then be supplied a number which you will run in for the season.